microsoft/DirectXShaderCompiler/tools/clang/unittests/Dxil2Spv/README.md

 5. Add `CHECK` lines to test the generated SPIR-V.

     As needed for your test, add `CHECK` lines throughout the DXIL test file.
-    These tests are run with `effcee`, which supports pattern matching of strings inspired by LLVM's FileCheck command.
-See the `effcee` documentation for more information about the `CHECK` types supported and pattern matching syntax.
+See the LLVM FileCheck documentation for more information about the `CHECK` types supported and pattern matching syntax.

 6. Add the test to `tools/clang/unittests/Dxil2Spv/LitTest.cpp`.